HTTP-APIs/http-apis.github.io/README.md

 ## List of repositories

 ### Tooling
-* hydra-ecosystem-wiki: The main documentation endpoint for HYDRA-based applications
+* [hydrus](https://github.com/HTTP-APIs/hydrus) : A Flask HYDRA-powered web server to publish REST API which follow hydra vocab. hydrus (lowercase) is the basic module from which API designers/engineers/developers can build up their own automated infrastructure
-* hydrus : A Flask HYDRA-powered web server to publish REST API which follow hydra vocab
+* [hydra-ecosystem-wiki](https://github.com/HTTP-APIs/hydra-ecosystem-wiki): The main documentation endpoint for HYDRA-based applications
 * django-http-hydra: A porting of hydrus to Django framework
 * falcon-http-hydra: A porting of hydrus to Falcon framework
 * python-hydra-agent: In-house HYDRA client, test console , api-doc maker